zoosky/scala-js-bootstrap/readme.md

 libraryDependencies += "DefinitelyScala" %%% "scala-js-bootstrap" % "1.0"
 ```

-Classes and traits are available in the package `org.scalajs.bootstrap`.
+Classes and traits are available in the package `org.scalajs.bootstrap`, scaladoc is provided.

 License
 -------